fabio-muramatsu/PPTSectionIndicator/README.md

 Before anything, I will list here a few things that you should be aware of before using this tool.

 * First of all, **backup your presentation** before running the tool.
 It’s quite certain that I didn’t find all the bugs in it, and you may end up losing some information.
 Use it on your own risk;
 * This add-in uses the clipboard to process objects among slides.
-Any content that you were holding on the clipboard will be lost once you run it;
+Any content that you were holding on the clipboard will be lost once you run it.
+Also, **don't use the clipboard while the tool is running**;
 * As an application-level add-in that needs to hold state, this tool doesn’t work well with multiple open presentations.
 The state seems to propagate between open instances of PowerPoint, making thigs quite messy.
 To avoid any problems, **use this tool only with a single instance of PowerPoint running**;
 * Since this tool creates objects in the presentation, PowerPoint requires it to name them (this naming process happens every time you add something to your presentation, but PowerPoint picks some name automatically).
 To avoid clashes, I’ve decided to name each element starting with “SectionIndicator”, as shown in the selection pane below.
 If, by any chance, this tool complains about naming collisions and you’ve never run it before on your presentation, you managed to include an object in your presentation and name it starting with this reserved string. **Do not run the cleanup function of the tool**, as it will erase this object thinking that the tool itself created it in a previous run.
 Instead, find it on the selection pane and rename it.